Kim Kardashian West Learns She Cannot Carry Any More Children

 Kim Kardashian West and her family have been through some incredibly trying times this year, from Kanye West’s health scare to her Paris robbery, but now the business mogul is looking to her future.

 She revealed on Sunday’s episode of Keeping Up With the Kardashians that she is ready to expand her family again, but it will not be an easy process.
-Through out the episode, Karsashian West came to terms with the fact that she will have to seek other options since it is not safe for her to carry a baby.
+Throughout the episode, Kardashian West came to terms with the fact that she will have to seek other options since it is not safe for her to carry a baby.

 Videos by PopCulture.com